animal-tree/Writing-stuff/Wisdom/Empathy-Introspection-and-interesting-Linguistics.md

 Counterpoint: emotional energy.
 There’s such a thing as being too nice, or even imposing, accidentally.

 To prevent that, a balance of both may be possible to learn, where one directs their will and emotional energy toward the known objective coherent with one’s principles.
+Or incoherent, if learning is impossible.

 And the development of principles.

 Also, note, if you thought there was a grammatical typo in “somehow I somehow”, think again, because I did on second reading and realized, no, that grammar and semantics actually works.
 The how that something is unlearned has a how as well, called epistemology, something I learned through the study of learning, AI.
+That's not a dick pic.
+I'm trying to be smart.

 *that grammar and THOSE semantics